xFutte/futte-newspaper/README.md

 ['newspaper'] = {['name'] = 'newspaper', ['label'] = 'Newspaper', ['weight'] = 10, ['type'] = 'item', ['image'] = 'newspaper.png', ['unique'] = false , ['useable'] = true, ['shouldClose'] = true, ['combinable'] = nil, ['description'] = 'Los Santos Newspaper'},
 ```

-:bulb: Tip: When you are done working with the resource run `npm run build` to minify the resource.
+:bulb: When you are done working with the resource run `npm run build` to minify and uglify the resource to decrease the resource size.

 ## Configuration